Distributionally Robust Learning with Stable Adversarial Training: Theoretical Analysis

 \section{Theoretical Analysis}

 Here we first provide the robustness guarantee for our method, and then we analyze the rationality of our uncertainty set, which also demonstrates the uncertainty set built in our SAL is more practical.
+And we finally derive the generalization bounds for our method.